 Patagonia Men's Flying Fish Cotton/Poly T-Shirt

-This slim-fitting tee is made from a soft, heathered 50/50 fabric blend of U.S.-grown organic cotton/postconsumer recycled polyester, and features original art by Geoff McFetridge that’s screen-printed with PVC- and phthalate-free inks.
+This slim-fitting tee is made from a soft, heathered fabric using a 50/50 blend of U.S.-grown organic cotton/postconsumer recycled polyester and features original art by Geoff McFetridge that’s screen-printed with PVC- and phthalate-free inks.
+Fair Trade Certified™ sewing.

 - Fabric blend provides exceptional hand and fit